Mchoumar/nasa_image/README.md

 # What is this project?
-This app requests displays an astrology picture daily.
+This app requests displays an astrology picture daily with the explanation.